alexk111/ngImgCrop/README.md

 ### result-blob

 Assignable angular expression to data-bind to.
 NgImgCrop puts a blob of a cropped image into it.

+### url-blob

+Assignable angular expression to data-bind to.
+NgImgCrop puts an url blob of a cropped image into it.

 ### change-on-fly